mroavi/vim-julia-cell/README.md

 > Why isn't this plugin specific to Python by default?
 In other words, why do
 > I have to add all this extra stuff to make this plugin Python-specific?

-This plugin was created with Python and IPython in mind, but I don't want to restrict the plugin to Python by design.
+This plugin was created with Python and Julia in mind, but I don't want to restrict the plugin to Python by design.
 Instead, I have included examples of how to use plugin managers to specify that the plugin should be loaded only for Python files and how to create Python-specific mappings.
 If someone wants